 Add shallots, garlic and black pepper into the pot and continue stirring for another 5 mins.

-Add fish sauce and soy sauce to the pot then continue to stir until the liquids start to evaporate, about 10 mins.
+Add fish sauce, thick soy sauce and oyster sauce to the pot then continue to stir until the liquids start to evaporate, about 10 mins.

-Pour the water/coconut juice/coconut soda (up to preference) then lower the heat to low to simmer the pork.
+Pour the water or coconut juice (up to preference) then lower the heat to low to simmer the pork.

-Add the quail eggs or chicken eggs into the pot then cover to cook for 30 mins.
+Add the eggs into the pot then cover to cook for 30 mins.

-After 30 mins, remove the lid and allow it to simmer for another 40-45 mins.
+After 30 mins, remove the lid and allow it to simmer for another 35 mins or until tender.
 Stir once in a while and skim off any excess oil.

-After approx. 45 mins, the pork should be fully tender.
-Taste the braising sauce and add any kosher salt if needed.
+Taste the sauce and add kosher salt if needed.

 Serve with rice and mustard greens and enjoy!